The workspace browser for developers who do too many things at once.

 A worktree lets you check out multiple branches of the same repo simultaneously, each in its own directory.
 No more stashing or switching — every branch is always ready.
 Doki automates all the worktree setup so you never touch git worktree commands yourself.

 No. Everything runs locally on your machine.
 Your code never leaves your disk.
 Doki is an Electron app — it's a local-first tool, not a cloud IDE.
+Optional Cloudflare tunnel support lets you access your workspaces remotely, but data stays on your machine.

 Doki Code is free.
 No trials, no paywalls, no catch.